School Meals at St Michael's

 Fruit Tuck and Sweets in School

 St Michael's is a healthy school and offers fruit tuck at morning break free of charge for KS1 and 25p per item for children in KS2.
-Children can also bring their own fruit snack for breaktime, but not cakes, sweets or biscuits.
+Children can also bring their own fruit snack for breaktime, but not nuts, cakes, sweets or biscuits.

 Children are encouraged to bring a named water bottle in to school each day.
-Please no squash or other drinks.
+Please NO squash or other drinks.

 Milk and Fruit in Key Stage 1